 Take a look at the following chart:

-NOTE: 3% chance of going broke using the guidelines outlined below
+NOTE: 3% chance of going broke using the guidelines outlined below:

-Typically, there is a more significant number of bad players at lower stakes games (in comparison to higher stakes game).
+Typically, there is a more significant number of bad players at lower stakes games.
 As such, a solid reg will usually achieve a better bb/100 winrate at lower stakes (maybe 20bb/100 at 2NL).

-Taking this information into account and relating it to the chart, it becomes evident that a solid winning player will often require less strict BRM guidelines for lower stakes games.
+Let’s relate this info to the chart above.
+It becomes evident that a solid winning player will often require less strict BRM guidelines for lower stakes games.

-Of course, a win rate is something that can often take anywhere from 25,000 to 100,000 hands (minimum) to get an accurate determination/result.
+Of course, a win rate can often take from 25,000 to 100,000 hands (minimum) to get an accurate determination/result.
 As you progress through this sample size, it’s crucial always to assess and re-assess this figure of yours.

 “Thanks to <insert some poker training course here>, I now have a win rate of $100/hr at 200NL after three sessions!”

 Shot Taking: Moving Up Stakes

-Practising “shot taking” is almost an essential part of moving up stakes.
-Most stakes are at least double what the stake level immediately below.
-Therefore, with a BRM guideline of having 100 buy-ins for your stake
+Practising “shot taking” is an essential part of moving up stakes.
+Most stakes are at least double the stake level immediately below.
+BRM guidelines dictate you should have 100 buy-ins for your stake

 This fact might mean having as little as $9,000 from live $1/$2 profits before taking a shot at $2/$5 (18 buy-ins).

 Shot Taking: A Psychological Perspective

-Let’s say that you’re hovering around a $6,000 roll, usually, play $1/$2 live and want to take a shot at $2/$5 soon.
+Let’s say that you’re hovering around a $6,000 roll.
+You usually, play $1/$2 live and want to take a shot at $2/$5 soon.

-For online pros, it could be as low as 100NL (because being able to play more hands per hour and multi-table will help compensate for a lower bb/100 winrate for online vs live).
+For online pros, it could be as low as 100NL.
+(Being able to play more hands per hour and multi-table will help compensate for a lower bb/100 winrate.)

-Once you go pro and have no other funds to live off of, it’s imperative that you nit-up your Bankroll Management (BRM).
-There is no side job now to support you if things take a turn for the worse in poker.
+Once you go 100% pro, it’s imperative that you nit-up your Bankroll Management (BRM).
+There is no side job to support you if things take a turn for the worse in poker.